007revad/Synology_Information_Wiki/pages/FAN-Speed-Modes.md

 <br>

 Some models run the fans at full or high speed when a network card is installed.
-The configured by a setting in /etc.defaults/synoinfo.conf
+This is configured by a setting in /etc.defaults/synoinfo.conf

 For some reason Synology chose to run the fans at full speed for the RS2418RP+ and RS2418+
 ```